Znojmo: Sights

 The Gothic Church of St. Nicholas and the late Gothic Town Hall tower are the most recognizable landmarks.
 The original church was founded in around 1100, and replaced by a new church gradually built from 1338 until the late 15th century.
 The town hall with its 80 m high tower was built in 1445–1448.
+Since 2024, the town has been protected as a national cultural monument.

 Overlooking the Thaya River valley, on the edge of the medieval city, is the Znojmo Castle, which was founded by the Přemyslid dukes in the 11th century.
 The only remaining trace of this castle is the Romanesque Rotunda of Saint Catherine, the interior of which is covered with 11th-century frescoes depicting scenes from the Bible and illustrating the life of Přemysl the Ploughman.
-The rotunda is protected as a national cultural monument.
+The rotunda is one of three national cultural monuments in the town.

 Beneath the grounds of the old town, there is a vast labyrinth of connected passageways and cellars called the Znojmo Catacombs.
 This system was developed in the 14th and 15th centuries for defence purposes, and it contains wells, drainage, fireplaces, trap doors and escapeways that lead beyond the fortifications of the town.
 The catacombs are the largest system of underground corridors and cellars in the Czech Republic – they are almost 27 km long and up to 4 levels deep.

 The Church of Saint Michael the Archangel was probably built in the 12th century.
 It is the second most significant church in the town, after Church of Saint Nicholas.
 The church was first mentioned in 1226 and completely rebuilt in the late Gothic style in 1508.
 It is considered a monument of national importance.